 The stone from which the Orangery is built was hewn locally, in Thomas Mansel Talbot’s own quarry at Pyle.
 The men who dressed the stone worked under the master mason William Gubbings, one of the craftsmen who had been employed earlier on the villa at Penrice under Talbot’s architect Antony Keck.

 Detailed accounts kept by Hopkin Llewellyn, the estate Steward, tell the story of the building of the Orangery from 1786 to 1790 and record the assembling of materials.
 Stone, sand and wood came from Talbot’s own lands and bricks from the copper work’s kilns.
 Heavy timber, glass and slate came by sea and were unloaded at the small ports of Newton, Taibach and Neath.

 Once the roof of the Orangery was in place, work started on plastering the interior.
 The west pavilion was elaborately ornamented with plasterwork fans, honeysuckle and a frieze of antique lamps and griffins.
 This room was designed as a library and study.
 The treatment of the East Pavilion was more restrained and the room was used to display the ancient marbles, statues and busts that Thomas Mansel Talbot had bought in Italy, a collection that remained in Margam until dispersed by auction in 1941.
 In 1973 when the estate was purchased by Glamorgan County Council, the Orangery was in ruins.
 Four years later the restoration of this beautiful building had been completed and it was opened by the Queen in her Silver Jubilee Year.
-Today the function room is used for conferences, receptions and grand balls.
-Part still remains an Orangery and is used for exhibitions.
-The eastern end (the Grove) is still however used to house a small collection of orange trees.
+Today the function room is used for weddings, conferences and events.